cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 ### 0.0.2
 * Modified Android part of plugin to no longer rely on a custom Application class to prevent conflicts with environments which define their own Application subclasses
 * Restructured docs and extended method descriptions

+### 0.0.3
+* Fixed onPause and OnResume crashes on Android in case if lifecycle methods were called after hybrid messaging configuration but before service start